LouisStefanuto/my-site/README.md

 ## 🚀 Deployment

-So far, no Github actions have been added to deploy the doc after a merge.
-Deploy your site manually using:
+Github actions deploy the site o nGithub Pages for you.
+If you want to deploy manually, use:

 ```console
 mkdocs gh-deploy